 - How To Cure Sleep Apnea – In essence everyone wants a Sleep Apnea cure, but in reality the prospect of a cure is minor and related to very specific instances.
-For the majority of sleep disordered breathing sufferers, the likely outcome is a long term plan to treat the symptoms and minimise the impact the this disorder has on your day-to-day life.
+For the majority of Sleep Apnea sufferers, the likely outcome is a long term plan to treat the symptoms and minimize the impact the this disorder has on your day-to-day life.

-- Is Sleep Apnea A Disability – from a general perspective the answer is yes, it is a recognised Sleep Disorder and considered a disease.
-As for the technical interpretation of it being a “Disability” from a pension of health benefits perspective, you will have to consult your state or national health organisation or your health insurance provider.
+- Is Sleep Apnea A Disability – OSA is a recognized Sleep Disorder and considered a disease.
+As for the technical interpretation of it being a “Disability” from a pension of health benefits perspective, you will have to consult your state or national health organization or your health insurance provider.

 - Sleep Apnea & Your Weight – there is clear research and clinical evidence that obesity can be directly associated with Sleep Apnea; losing weight is typically one of the first steps that a Sleep Specialist will want to take when developing a treatment plan

 - Sleep Apnea VS Narcolepsy – whilst both of these conditions can co-exist, they are distinctly different Sleep Disorders.
 This section of our site should help you with gaining a better understanding Sleep Apnea and you can discover more about Narcolepsy here.

 - Sleep Apnea & Snoring – if you do have Sleep Apnea it would be unusual if you did not snore, however, you can be a heavy snorer and not experience Sleep Apnea.
 You can discover more about Snoring here.